 Resource Area No Action Alternative Alternative 1 Alternative 2 Alternative 3 Underground Utility Option Cultural Possible direct adverse Minor-to-moderate, Minor-to- Minor-to-moderate, The Navy would follow the Resources effects from a worst-case adverse effects on moderate, adverse adverse effects on Standard Operating scenario depending on the unknown archaeological effects on unknown unknown Procedure on unanticipated extent of a rupture.
 Possible deposits due to ground archaeological archaeological discoveries.
-No significant indirect, adverse effects disturbance of the new deposits due to deposits due to impacts, when combined from the worst-case bridge; a Phase I survey ground disturbance ground disturbance with any of the action scenario due to the would be completed.
+No significant indirect, adverse effects disturbance of the new deposits due to deposits due to impacts, when combined from the worst-case bridge; a Phase I survey ground disturbance ground disturbance with any of the action scenario due to the will be completed.
 No of the new bridge; of the new bridge; a alternatives. vibrations from a rupture. adverse effects on a Phase I survey Phase I survey would No significant impacts. viewsheds in the APE.
 No would be be completed.
 No adverse effects on the completed.
 No adverse effects on Colonial Annapolis adverse effects on viewsheds in the Historic District.
 No viewsheds in the APE.
 No adverse significant impacts.
 APE.
 No adverse effects on the effects on the Colonial Annapolis Colonial Annapolis Historic District.
 No Historic District.
 No significant impacts. significant impacts.
 Biological Potential short-term, Short-term, minor, Similar to Similar to Short-term, minor impacts Resources moderate adverse impacts adverse impacts from Alternative 1.
 No Alternative 1.
 No on bottom-dwelling species from a worst-case scenario construction activity on significant impacts. significant impacts. from vibrations during of a rupture that results in marine species.
-No directional drilling.
-No discharges into College significant impacts. significant impacts, when Creek.
-No significant combined with any of the NI - : impacts.
-Chart tarrest using an Cincillante Cincillante action alternatives.
+The Navy directional drilling.
+No discharges into College will implement significant impacts, when Creek.
+No significant conservation measures combined with any of the impacts. during construction to action alternatives. minimize adverse effects on essential fish habitat.
+No significant impacts.
 Noise Short-term, moderate Short-term, minor Similar to Similar to Short-term, minor impacts impacts from a worst-case impacts on airborne and Alternative 1.
 No Alternative 1.
 No from construction; minor scenario of a rupture.
 No underwater receptors significant impacts. significant impacts. impacts from vibration.
 No long-term impacts.
 No from construction.
 No long-term impacts.
 No significant impacts. long-term impacts.
 No significant impacts when significant impacts. combined with any of the action alternatives.